bvulaj/ask-these-questions/README.md

 * How do you make money?
 What's your elevator pitch?
 * How much are you planning to hire in the next year?
 * Are company financials transparent throughout the company?
+* What is your annual revenue?
+How many employees? (_Calculate revenue-per-employee, is it enough to cover average salary estimate for company + profit margin?_)

 ## Office space, hardware, and tools
 * How is the office space physically organized?
 Is it an open environment?
 Do developers get offices?
 * What type of hardware is provided?
 How often is it upgraded?
 Is it a company-wide standard or is it customized for the group/team?
 * Are developers allowed to use whichever tools they need for the job?
 Will the company provide funding for these tools?
+* Is there a budget or reimbursement for reasonable system upgrades and/or accessories like keyboard, mouse, etc.?
 * Can I install the software I need myself or does an "IT Department" need to do it?
 Do I have to fill out a formal request?
 * Can I choose my own hardware, OS, and software?
 * How often does installed software, firewalls, proxies, etc. get in the way of you doing your best work?
 * How formal is the office environment?
 Will jeans and a tshirt be acceptable?
 If not, what is considered acceptable?

+## Benefits
+* For medical benefits, do you have a conventional or PPO for Rochester?
+If not,is everything considered "out of network" and is it expensive?
+* What is my approximate contribution for medical?
+Do you also cover spouse?
+Family?
+What is the deductible and per-visit copay?
+* Do you offer vision and dental coverage, and what is my contribution?
+* Do you offer reimbursement for mobile phone, internet, training, etc.?
+* Is there a 401K?
+How long until I'm eligible to contribute?
+Is there a match?
+How long until company makes contributions?
+* Who is the 401k provider?
+How are the expenses?
+How many fund choices are there?
+* Can I roll another 401k plan into this one?
+* Is there tuition reimbursement?
+How much annually?
+Can you estimate how many people use it?
+* Do you offer stock options, RSUs (Restricted Stock Units), or other forms of ownership? (_Note that books have been written about valuating grants, evaluating and negotiating terms, dilution, etc._)

 ## Other
 * Can you tell me about how the entire interview process is structured?
 How many interviews are there?